streamsend-io/docsify/overview.md

 Protect sensitive data with advanced encryption options that secure your information throughout the entire streaming process.

+## Technical Details

+The latest Streamsend release is built with Rust, making it:
+- Smaller and faster than previous versions
+- Able to run on much smaller resources (no Kafka Connect required)
+- Stateless, with chunking and merging performed in-memory
+- Single-threaded but highly efficient

+Additional features include:
+- Support for directory structures (mirroring subdirectories to the downloader)
+- Automatic creation of separate directories for each uploader
+- Works on local filesystems and Kubernetes persistent volumes

 ## What does a Streamsend file-chunk pipeline not do?

 A Streamsend file-chunk pipeline doesn't care what is actually in a file: so it cannot register (or validate) a schema; or convert or unzip contents

-It only chunks a file along binary.chunk.file.bytes
-boundaries: not on any other measure (such as end of line; or object; elapsed time or frames)
+It only chunks a file along binary.chunk.file.bytes boundaries: not on any other measure (such as end of line; or object; elapsed time or frames)

 A Streamsend file-chunk pipeline recreates the file: it cannot be used to stream chunks to a different consumer (for example, to a stream processor or to a object store)

 Chunking and merging require measurable elapsed time: so while this technique is tunable and potentially very fast; it is not in the realm of ultra-low latency data streaming (for high-frequency trading or any microsecond (or indeed millisecond) requirements)

+### Limitations

+- Works with closed files only - no "live" streaming media, video feeds, or appending files
+- File sizes are limited by the uploader & downloader memory size
+- Local filesystems only (S3/HDFS support planned for future releases)
+- No stream processing or schema registry integration as this requires awareness of content-data